 If you think you’re at risk for kidney disease, you can ask your doctor to test your kidney function.
 This can be done in two ways -- a urine test or a blood test.

 In a urine test, your doctor will look for traces of blood.
 He’ll also check your pee for a type of protein called albumin.
 If the result comes back positive, she may want a re-test to confirm.
-If albumin is found in your pee three times over 3 months, you could have early kidney disease.

 In a blood test, doctors look for a waste product called creatinine.
 When kidneys are damaged, they have a hard time cleaning this from your blood.
 Once your doctor knows how much creatinine is in your blood, she can use this, along with your age, race, and sex to measure how well your kidneys are working.